Tensor-Network study of Ising model on infinite hyperbolic dodecahedral lattice: Conclusions and discussions

 \section{Conclusions and discussions}

 The main contribution of this work is a proposal and development of a tensor-network-based algorithm to study the classical spin system on an infinite-dimensional hyperbolic lattice constructed by the regular 3D tessellation of identical dodecahedra.
-We began by revisiting the CTMRG algorithm on the 3D cubic $(4,3,4)$ lattice that we were later able to generalize to study $n$-state spin models on the $\infty$D hyperbolic dodecahedral $(5,3,4)$ lattice.
+We began by revisiting the CTMRG algorithm on the 3D cubic $(4,3,4)$ lattice that we then reformulated to study $n$-state spin models on the $\infty$D hyperbolic dodecahedral $(5,3,4)$ lattice.

 On the cubic lattice, we slightly improved the original results of Okunishi and Nishino~\cite{Nishino3D}.
 The CTMRG continuously fails to reach the accuracy of Monte Carlo simulations~\cite{3DIMMC} or HOTRG~\cite{3DIMHOTRG} calculations.
-The fundamental challenge for the CTMRG algorithm is to resolve a task that linearly increasing the bond dimension causes an exponential growth in computational resources.
-Simultaneously, a slow improvement in numerical accuracy is observed due to sub-exponential eigenvalue decay of the reduced density matrices at the phase transition.
-We remark that away from the phase transition the proposed CTMRG algorithm works accurately.
+The CTMRG method on the cubic lattice requires an exponentially larger bond dimension, $m \gg 100$, which exceeds our computational resources.
+If increasing the bond dimension from $m=3$ to $m=4$, the correlation length $\xi$ does not linearly grow, $\xi \propto m$, as expected at the phase transition, see App.~\ref{ApC}.
 Having tested the CTMRG algorithm on the cubic $(4,3,4)$ lattice, we then generalized the algorithm to treat the $(5,3,4)$ lattice.
 We found the relations for the lattice extension and the renormalization group procedure.
 We then calculated the spontaneous magnetization, von Neumann entropy, and correlation length as functions of temperature for the classical Ising model.

-By evaluating the spontaneous magnetization we observed a continuous phase transition.
-For both the correlation length and von Neumann entropy, we calculated finite non-diverging maxima at $T_{\text pt}$ that show the continuous transition of the second order.
+By evaluating the spontaneous magnetization, we observed a continuous phase transition.
+For both the correlation length and the von Neumann entropy, we calculated finite, non-diverging maxima at $T_{\text pt}$ that indicate a continuous second-order transition.
 Hence, the Ising model on the hyperbolic dodecahedral lattice exhibits a non-critical phase transition, which also agrees with the behavior of spin models on hyperbolic surfaces made of regular 2D tesselation~\cite{Serina, Mosko}.

 The phase transition temperature was estimated to be $T_{\text pt} = 4.75334$ for $m=4$.
 At this temperature, we confirm the mean-field universality class for the Ising model on the dodecahedral lattice, resulting in the exponents $\beta = 0.4999$ and $\delta = 3.007$ (for $m=4$ and $\Delta T= 10^{-2}$).
 Moreover, we confirmed the mean-field universality class by taking the logarithmic derivative of magnetization scaling relations $M(T,h=0)\propto (T_{\rm pt} - T)^\beta$ and $M(T=T_{\rm pt},h) \propto h^{1/ \delta}$.
 By plotting the effective exponents $\beta_{\text{eff}}$ with respect to temperature shift $T_{\rm pt} - T$ and $\delta_{\text{eff}}$ with respect to $h$, we demonstrated the correct asymptotic convergence to the mean-field exponents.
 The resulting $\beta$ is in agreement with the Monte Carlo simulations~\cite{Breuckmann}, where the authors reported $\beta=0.51(4)$.